This post may contain affiliate links. If you click and buy something that I recommend, I might receive a small commission.

 This ensures proper weight loss that isn’t too slow or too fast or gradual weight gain, when needed.
 It also means it’s easier to calculate what the ideal serving would look like.

-Switching how you measure out the daily food portion of your dog from cups to a scale has immense benefits without adding additional burdens on your day-to-day life.
+Switching how you measure out the daily food portion of your dog from cups to a scale has immense benefits without adding additional burdens to your day-to-day life.

 Kitchen scales are inexpensive and compact enough to not take much space, and you just might have one already.